SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionEntity/GetMemberCount.md

 # Integer GetMemberCount()

-How many selectionmembers (for progress bar calculations) - estimate, -1 (or 4294967295) means we don't know
+How many selectionmembers (for progress bar calculations)* estimate, -1 (or 4294967295) means we don't know

 **Returns:** Integer